KVM GPU

 Note

-Enter the nvidia-smi topo -m command to check the NVLink status between GPUs.
+Enter the nvidia-smi topo -m command to check NVLink status between GPUs.

-• If normal, the NVLink status between NVIDIA A100 GPUs will display as NV12.
+• Under normal conditions, the NVLink status between NVIDIA A100 GPUs is displayed as NV12.

-• If NVLink status appears as SYS between GPUs, check that NVIDIA Fabric Manager is installed and running normally.
+• If the NVLink status between GPUs is displayed SYS, check whether NVIDIA Fabric Manager is installed and operating properly.

-• You can check NVIDIA Fabric Manager status with systemctl status nvidia-fabricmanager command.
+• You can check NVIDIA Fabric Manager status with the systemctl status nvidia-fabricmanager command.

 # nvidia-smi topo -m